Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

-Figure \ref{fig:mc_orbits} shows the distribution of MC Segue 2 orbits (grey lines) with the fiducial present-day location and orbit of Segue 2 (black dot and line) highlighted.
+Figure \ref{fig:mc_orbits} shows the distribution of MC Segue 2 orbits (gray lines) with the fiducial present-day location and orbit of Segue 2 (black dot and line) highlighted.
 Each Segue 2 orbit has been integrated backwards in time for 500 Myr.
 The proper motion uncertainties are responsible for a $\sim 10^\circ$ spread in Segue 2's orbital plane, while the distance uncertainties drive a $\sim 10$ kpc spread in its pericenter distance.
-We also plot the model CPS orbits presented in Section \ref{subsec:orbit_results}, with the Fit and Tracer Orbits shown as the red and blue line respectively.
+We also plot the model CPS orbits presented in Section \ref{subsec:orbit_results}, with the Fit and Tracer Orbit shown as the red and blue lines respectively.
 For each CPS orbit, we highlight the section of the orbit between $-56^\circ < \phi_1 < 38^\circ$ where our catalog of member stars is located.
 Arrows at arbitrary locations denote the direction the stream stars move along the orbits.

 All of the possible Segue 2 orbits pass close to the CPS orbits within the longitude range covered by stream stars (the flyby location is highlighted by a dashed green circle in each panel), implying that Segue 2 had a recent close flyby with the observable portion of the CPS.
-To more precisely quantify the probability, timing, and geometry of the flyby, we calculate the minimum distance (impact parameter) between each MC Segue 2 orbit and both model CPS orbits.
+To facilitate future comparisons between this work and frameworks that recover encounter and perturber properties from stream perturbations \citep[e.g.,][]{erkal_properties_2015}, we quantify the probability, timing, and geometry of the flyby.
+Specifically, we calculate the minimum distance (impact parameter) between each MC Segue 2 orbit and both model CPS orbits.
 At each point of closest approach, we determine how far in the past the closest approach occurred (lookback time), the relative velocity between Segue 2 and the model CPS orbit's test particle at the time of closest approach, and the angle that Segue 2's trajectory makes with the stream orbit.

 The distributions of these quantities are plotted in Figure \ref{fig:flyby_stats}.
 Each panel shows a histogram of one quantity for all of the 2000 MC Segue 2 orbits, measured with respect to one of the CPS model orbits.
 The top row is calculated with the Fit CPS Orbit, while the bottom row is calculated with the Tracer CPS Orbit.
 For lookback time, relative velocity, and angle, we include solid and dotted lines denoting the mean and standard deviation of the distribution.
 Numerical values of these statistics are provided in Table \ref{tab:flybys} along with the corresponding values for the fiducial Segue 2 orbit.